Rare ice storm poised to hit Carolina beaches, including Myrtle Beach and Charleston – KION546

 Ice storm warnings on Thursday include Myrtle Beach, South Carolina, and Wilmington, where up to a half-inch of ice could bring down trees and power lines and cause dangerous road conditions.

-The governors of North and South Carolina have issued states of emergency in preparation for the winter weather.
+The governors of North and South Carolina and Virginia have issued states of emergency in preparation for the winter weather.

 “It all starts first with the cold front that’s going to move through the Carolinas during the daytime” Thursday, said Nick Petro, warning coordination meteorologist at the weather service office in Raleigh, North Carolina.